-- Rate Cap: If the index increases by 15%, the holder of an indexed annuity won’t experience a 15% return.
-The indexed annuity interest rate will have a cap.
+- Rate Cap: Indexed annuities cap the rate of return—your annuity will earn less of a return than the index itself if the return exceeds this cap.
 It’s possible for a 15% increase to result in a 5% return.
-It’s also important to realize interest rates for indexed annuities are calculated using a participation rate.
-This means the interest rate is a predetermined percentage of the increase of an index.
-If an index increases by 10% and the annuity provides the holder with an 80% participation rate, the indexed annuity would provide an 8% return.
-This will happen as long as it is not more than the rate cap.
+Also, returns for indexed annuities are often calculated using a participation rate.
+This means the rate of return is a predetermined percentage of the increase of an index.
+If an index increases by 10% and the annuity provides the holder with an 80% participation rate, the indexed annuity provides an 8% return.
+Any rate cap still limits the rate of return.

-- Taxation: Any type of gains experienced from an indexed annuity is taxed the same way as a fixed annuity.
+- Taxation: Income from an indexed annuity is taxed the same way as a fixed annuity.
 Taxes are deferred until the holder of the annuity receives the money.
 Returns of your original contributions only count as income if they were made with pre-tax dollars.
 Annuity income is taxed at ordinary tax rates—normally a disadvantage.
 Annuities funded through a Roth IRA do not incur any taxes.

 Immediate and Deferred Annuities

 A deferred annuity is a type of long-term financial planning.
 Payments come later and income tax is deferred until you start making withdrawals from the annuity.
 Plus, you don’t have to worry about contribution limits as you would with an IRA or 401(k).
-When you pass away, you can name a beneficiary who receives the remaining balance, including both contributions and investment earnings.
+You can name a beneficiary who receives any money they’re entitled to under the specific annuity in question.

-If you are looking to purchase an annuity, be sure to work with a reputable financial advisor.
+If you are looking to purchase an annuity, work with a reputable financial advisor.
 Also, make sure you purchase an annuity from a solid and financially stable insurance company.
-Finally, always be sure to ask a lot of questions before your purchase.
+Finally, ask a lot of questions before your purchase.

-The surrender period is the amount of time in which you’ll be charged a surrender fee if you withdraw money from or sell your annuity.
+The surrender period is the amount of time during which you’ll be charged a surrender fee if you withdraw money from your annuity past a specified amount.
 It usually lasts anywhere from six to eight years after you buy the annuity.
-The surrender charge limits how much you earn from the annuity.

 How Are Annuities Taxed?

-There are different types of annuities and they can each be held to different taxation rules.
-When someone obtains or purchases an annuity, they are often confused about what to expect from the IRS.
-With such complexities involving taxation, many annuitants make the wise decision to consult with a tax professional, so they can be sure they are paying appropriately.
+When someone obtains an annuity, they are often confused about what to expect from the IRS.
+Many annuitants make the wise decision to consult with a tax professional so they file and pay correctly.

 Qualified or Non-Qualified?

-When it comes to income taxes being owed on annuity payments or withdrawals, one of the most important things to consider is the type of annuity.
+The type of annuity affects income tax treatment.
 A qualified annuity means the money used to open the account has never been taxed, such as with a 401(k).
-Those receiving payments or withdrawals from a qualified account are going to be taxed as if they received income.
+Receiving payments or withdrawals from a qualified account will generate taxable income.